vectorgrp/sil-kit/docs/configuration/includes-configuration.rst

        - /urs/etc/sil-kit-configs/  # absolute paths are valid
        - C:\Temp\ConfigSnippets     # for Windows, backslash as path separator is valid
        - C:\Temp\Path with spaces\  # for Windows, paths with spaces are valid
-       - ~/ConfigSnippets           # for POSIX, tilde expansion is valid
      Files:
        - LoggingIncludes.silkit.yaml
        - generated/MiddlewareInclude.silkit.yaml